-Check out our Americano, Aviation, Bee’s Knees, Boulevardier, Caipirinha, Clover Club, Creamsicle, Daiquiri, Diplomat, Eggnog, French 75, G+T, Gibson, Gimlet, Grasshopper, Hemingway Daiquiri, Hugo Spritz, Irish Coffee, Kir Royale, Last Word, Manhattan, Maple Bourbon Smash, Martinez, Mauresque, Milk Punch, Mint Julep, Mojito, Moscow Mule, Mudslide, Negroni, New York Sour, Old Fashioned, Paper Plane, Pimm’s Cup, Porto Tonico, Ramos Gin Fizz, Revolver, Sazerac, Sidecar, Spicy Margarita, Tomate and Whiskey Ginger cocktail recipes.
+Check out our Amaretto Sour, Americano, Aviation, Bee’s Knees, Black Russian, Boulevardier, Caipirinha, Clover Club, Creamsicle, Daiquiri, Diplomat, Eggnog, French 75, G+T, Gibson, Gimlet, Grasshopper, Hemingway Daiquiri, Hugo Spritz, Irish Coffee, Kir Royale, Last Word, Manhattan, Maple Bourbon Smash, Martinez, Mauresque, Milk Punch, Mint Julep, Mojito, Moscow Mule, Mudslide, Negroni, New York Sour, Old Fashioned, Paper Plane, Pimm’s Cup, Porto Tonico, Ramos Gin Fizz, Revolver, Sazerac, Sidecar, Spicy Margarita, Tomate, Whiskey Ginger, White Lady and White Russian cocktail recipes.

 About the Authors